 Streaming Services Are Constantly Under Attack

 Many people fail to treat their streaming service credentials with the same respect that they would use for a bank account or credit card login.
-The reasons boil down to the belief that streaming services are not often targets of hackers combined with the idea that streaming services are rarely attacked.
+The reasons boil down to the belief that streaming services are not often targets of hackers combined with the idea that these services are rarely attacked.

 Neither of those assumptions is true, though.
 It’s estimated that 10% of all streaming service users have had their accounts hacked.
 That’s millions of passwords that are then shared or sold online for access to your accounts.
-Considering that people share their credentials across platforms, the streaming service hacks can have a cascading impact on users.
+Considering that people share their credentials across platforms, the service hacks can have a cascading impact on users.

 Password Sharing Helps Hackers Every Day

-Another problem that emerges with streaming hackers is that many people give their passwords to their friends and family members.
+Another problem that emerges with hackers is that many people give their passwords to their friends and family members.
 It only takes one slip-up from someone you are trying to help, and your information could be compromised along with theirs.

 This situation happens every day and it is becoming more common.